eu-digital-identity-wallet/eudi-doc-testing-application/doc/performance/performance_specifications.md

 After every test execution:

-- CPU and memory usage were recorded using Android Studio Profiler (Android) and Xcode Instruments (iOS).
+- CPU/memory, Network activity, Response times and app stability usage were recorded using Android Studio Profiler (Android) and Xcode Instruments (iOS).

-- Network activity (requests, data sent/received, and latency) was captured using the same tools.

-- Response times and app stability were observed in real-time and validated through profiler outputs.

 Results were documented immediately after each scenario to ensure precision and traceability.